tzolic/tzolic.github.io/README.md

 # Responsive Portfolio Website

-## A fully responsive portfolio website to showcase personal projects
+## a fully responsive portfolio website to showcase personal projects

 ## why use this?